 Equality Impact Assessment required: Yes

-Equality Impact Assessment (EqIA) carried out by Ailsa Taylor, Academic Services, on behalf of the Curriculum and Student Progression Committee (CSPC).
-EqIA to be carried out before seeking a Court resolution and prior to the start of 2013/14.
+Equality Impact Assessment (EqIA) carried out by Ailsa Taylor and Susan Hunter (Academic Services) on behalf of the Curriculum and Student Progression Committee (CSPC).
+EqIA to be carried out prior to the start of 2014/15.

 F. Sign-off